Xavier de Maistre, Lionel Bringuier / Tonhalle Orchestra Zurich

 1. Maestoso con moto — Allegro

-The fast part then came at an instrumental pace—as demanding as defined by the composer (the score asks for 1/4 = 160).
-That tempo is demanding—but it helps keeping up the tension throughout the movement.
-The orchestra sound was transparent at all times, the dynamics expansive, vivid. the transparency was not only the result of light articulation, but also of what I experienced as “split sound” (“Spaltklang” in German): In parts through the differentiated articulation, but also thanks to Mendelssohn’s judicious disposition, strings and brass section sound-wise appeared as autonomous groups, and the woodwinds in the center of the stage sometimes sounded like a little serenade for wind instruments.
+The fast part then came at an instrumental pace.
+It was as demanding as defined by the composer (the score asks for 1/4 = 160).
+That tempo is demanding.
+However, it helps keeping up the tension throughout the movement.
+The orchestra sound was transparent at all times.
+The dynamics were expansive, vivid.
+The transparency was not only the result of light articulation.
+It was also due to what I experienced as “split sound” (“Spaltklang” in German).
+In parts this was the result of differentiated articulation.
+However, it was equally due to Mendelssohn’s judicious disposition.
+Strings and brass section sound-wise appeared as autonomous groups.
+The woodwinds in the center of the stage sometimes sounded like a little serenade for wind instruments.

 2. Allegretto poco agitato

 Also here, Bringuier’s tempo very much followed the score (6/8 time, 3/8 = 80).
 The conductor applied gentle agogics, was moderate in the dynamics, carefully shaping the phrases.
-I should say, though, that to me, the movement felt somewhat static in its melancholic melodies—almost a bit monotonous.
-On the other hand, this allowed the atmospheric middle part to flourish even more: I really liked how the excellent woodwinds played the well-articulated chorale verses in the middle part.
-Interestingly, the chorale is in G major, while the interjections in the strings stay with the minor tonality that dominates the rest of the movement.
+I should say, though, that to me, the movement felt somewhat static in its melancholic melodies.
+It almost seemed a bit monotonous.
+On the other hand, this allowed the atmospheric middle part to flourish even more.
+I really liked how the excellent woodwinds played the well-articulated chorale verses in the middle part.
+The chorale is in G major.
+Interestingly, the interjections in the strings stay with the minor tonality that dominates the rest of the movement.

 3. Adagio religioso

-The soothing Adagio religioso offered pure pleasure, indulging in its calm, deep atmosphere, out of which the nicely formed, melodic phrases were glowing beautifully.
+The soothing Adagio religioso offered pure pleasure, indulging in its calm, deep atmosphere.
+Out of this, the nicely formed, melodic phrases were glowing beautifully.
 Bringuier never pushed the tempo, stayed on the initial tempo (the score states 2/4 time, with 1/8 = 76).
 Yet, he was able to keep the tension, even build it up towards the vocal part.

 1. Chorus “Alles, was Odem hat, lobe den Herrn!“

-Immediately evident to me: the very impressive sound of the Zürcher Sing-Akademie, its excellent diction, understandability, the amazing volume and homogeneity, the virtuosity and flexibility in the fugato parts, the balance within the choir, as well as in relation to the orchestra.
+Immediately evident to me: the very impressive sound of the Zürcher Sing-Akademie.
+That choir demonstrated excellent diction, understandability, amazing volume and homogeneity, virtuosity and flexibility in the fugato parts, and balance within the choir, as well as in relation to the orchestra.
 Excellent, if not overwhelming!

 2. “Lobe den Herrn, meine Seele“